 A Health Spending Account is an alternative to traditional health insurance.
 Used by thousands of small business owners across Canada, an HSA is a special account established to exclusively pay for health care services for you and your family members.

 An HSA enables a small business to deduct 100% of their family health and dental expenses - without paying standard premiums typically associated with traditional health insurance plans.

-The ability to write off health and dental expenses can create savings of more than 30% on medical and dental related expenses.
-For entrepreneurs and self employed professionals, this is an effective tool to cut your taxes and reduce your medical costs.
+The ability to write-off health and dental expenses can create savings of more than 30% on medical and dental related expenses.
+For contractors, consultants, and other incorporated small business owners, this is an effective tool to cut your taxes and reduce your medical costs.

 2. Do I qualify?

 You are an excellent candidate for an HSA if you own a business, have medical bills, and pay income tax.

 3. How will an HSA in Canada save me money?

 An HSA will save you money in three ways:

 - Tax savings from deducting 100% of your medical costs

 - Reducing your costs by avoiding high premiums associated with traditional health insurance